FLCV: Canada Looks to Upgrade Its Armor

 The “Close Combat Vehicle” appeared to be the most urgent purchase, but Canada’s procurement approach wasn’t structured to deliver urgency, and CCV has suffered the most from that failure.
 CCV is now the last unresolved contract, but all 4 sub-programs failed to deliver vehicles in time to help Canada in Afghanistan.
 Even so, all 4 programs continue to move forward.

-The CCV is not replacing a vehicle in the current Canadian Forces fleet.
+The CCV wasn’t replacing a vehicle in the current Canadian Forces fleet.
 Instead, it is meant to bridge the gap between 5t-20t light armoured vehicles and main battle tanks.
 A 2008 Ottawa Citizen report drove the mobility point home:

 “Defence sources say the current LAV-3 does not have the mobility needed for the job in off-road conditions.
 The likely preferred option is to go for a tracked vehicle.”

-Initial 2009 plans called for 108 CCVs, with an option for up to 30 more, and they aimed at a “competitive military off-the-shelf approach” for existing vehicles.
-Canada’s DND said that is still looking at options between 25t – 45t, which could encompass almost every IFV on the market.
+Initial 2009 plans called for 108 CCVs, with an option for up to 30 more, and they aimed at a “competitive military off-the-shelf approach” for vehicles between 25t – 45t.
+Which could encompass almost every IFV on the market.

 The project’s definition phase included a solicitation of interest and qualifications (SOIQ), and a request for proposals (RFP) in April 2010.
-The program’s history since that date has been something of a train wreck, as the timeline below shows.
+The program’s history since that date was a train wreck, as the timeline below shows.

-The competition has been stopped and re-started twice now, and each re-start costs participants around C$ 2 million each in bid expenses.
+The competition was stopped and re-started twice before its final cancellation, and each re-start cost participants around C$ 2 million each in bid expenses.

 The first time, all contenders were reportedly eliminated from the Canadian competition for not meeting the armor requirements.
 That’s an odd outcome when a defense department is supposedly aiming its RFP at military-off-the-shelf vehicles.